Marijuana and Tobacco Use Data

 Tobacco Use in Washington State

-According to 2017 BRFSS data, approximately 56 percent of the adult population in Washington reported using marijuana at least once in their lifetime.
-And 15 percent reported using it within the last 30 days.
+In 2021, approximately 58 percent of adults surveyed in Washington said they had used cannabis at least once in their lifetime.
+Thirty percent reported using it within the last 30 days.

 What's Here

-The Marijuana and Tobacco Use dashboards show the percentage of adults who use marijuana and tobacco in Washington state.
+The Tobacco and Cannabis Use dashboards show the percentage of adults who use cannabis and tobacco in Washington state.
 You can view this data by county and Accountable Communities of Health (ACH).
-In addition, the data can be viewed by a variety of demographic and health issues.
+The data can also be viewed by a variety of demographic and health issues.

 The data come from the Behavioral Risk Factor Surveillance System (BRFSS) survey.
 BRFSS is an annual survey conducted by the Department of Health, in partnership with the Centers for Disease Control and Prevention (CDC).
 The purpose of the survey is to measure changes in the health behaviors of people in our state.